ztandrews/MLBHitterZScore/README.md

 2. Make sure you have the following columns (OPS, wOBACON, xwObACON, Avg EV (MPH), Barrel%, Hard Hit %) and make sure Minimum PA is set to 'Q' for all qualified hitters
 3. Click the 'Update' button
 4. Download the csv and put it in the same directory as this program
-5. Change the file name varaible to the name of your file
+5. Change the file name varaible on line 40 to the name of your file
-6. Change the name of the player you want to visualize on ~ line 63
+6. Change the name of the player you want to visualize on ~ line 73
 7. Run and see the plot!